advename/The-React-Library-guide/README.md

 As by an example, we have a library that contains all three types of dependencies, specified in its `package.json` file.
 When an application adds this library, the following happens:
 - `dependencies` – These dependencies are installed alongside the library.
-Each dependency is installed in the root `node_modules` directory, if it doesn't already exist.
+Each dependency is installed in the root `node_modules` directory if it doesn't already exist.
 If it does exist, then versions are checked to see if they are compatible.
 In case of incompatible versions, the same dependency but of another version is installed in the library's directory, in its own `node_module` directory.
 - `devDependencies` These dependencies are not installed alongside the library.
 - `peerDependencies` – These dependencies are not installed alongside the library.
 The library checks if it can use the application's provided dependency version, or else throws an error.